melbaa/summarize_consumes/README.md

 ## Hosted javascript version

-On [melbalabs](https://melbalabs.com/summarize_consumes/) you can find a simple version that analyzes the log in your browser.
+On [melbalabs](https://melbalabs.com/summarize_consumes/) you can find a simple version that analyzes the log in **your** browser.
+Nothing is sent across the network.

 # Installation